Click here for the 2022 SoTL Conference abstract book!

 You may want to share your experiences of trying out something new or innovative in your teaching or assessment practice.
 Did it work or not?
 Perhaps you’ve conducted a large-scale needs analysis related to your teaching, or you’ve discovered something interesting while analyzing the results of your students’ assessment.
 Have you explored a teaching-related aspect in collaboration with other colleagues in your department or faculty, or even across disciplinary boundaries?
 Have you conducted research on your teaching or assessment?
 Or perhaps you have some new ideas that you would like to discuss.

-Come and share your results, innovative practices and reflections with us in a presentation or, so that we can all learn together and make teaching and learning at SU the best it can be.
+Come and share your results, innovative practices and reflections with us in a presentation, a panel discussion or as a poster, so that we can all learn together and make teaching and learning at SU the best it can be.

 You can submit abstracts/contributions in the research, innovation or reflection tracks, or perhaps even a poster.
 Please see the details below.